Fibre for the planet

 Sustainability

-Moreover, the Working Group supports all stakeholders of the Fibre to the Home value chain in their efforts to make their respective activities more carbon neutral.
+Moreover, the Committee supports all stakeholders of the Fibre to the Home value chain in their efforts to make their respective activities more carbon neutral.

 Interested in the activities of the Sustainability Working Group?